sararl/sararl.github.io/_posts/2018-10-01-foliummarkerspopup_clickover.md

 tags: [python, folium, markers,popup,geographical information]
 #image: /img/hello_world.jpeg
 ---
-For what we have learned a popup marker appear when we click on it.
+For what we have learned a popup marker appears when we click on it.
 But is is possible the popup appears over a marker on mouse-over by modifiying the html code.
 I found the solution thanks to *Duc Vu* and this question in stackoverflow  <https://stackoverflow.com/questions/50614427/popup-appear-on-mouse-over-in-folium> .

 ```python
 import folium